-Approaching someone you're attracted to IRL is hard.
-You can blame dating apps, DM-sliding, and the recently-expanded emoji vocabulary for that.
+Speaking words out loud to someone you're attracted to IRL is challenging.
+You can blame dating apps, DM-sliding, and the constantly-expanding emoji vocabulary for that.
 Even though you know words, it's all too easy for them to fly out of your brain the second you're around someone you're interested in pursuing romantically.
 And unlike the Bumble world, you don't always have a deadline to make a move, so it's easy to abort your mission and let the opportunity pass you by.

 Luckily, experts say figuring out what to say shouldn't require too much thinking.
 "It's not necessarily about what you say, but whether or not you say something that feels genuine or right to you," says Gabrielle Applebury, a sex and marriage counselor in Orange County, CA.